johnniesue/church-route-pwa/README.md

-# Church Pickup Route Builder 🚐
+# Church Pickup 🚐

-A simple web app that allows parents to request church van pickup and allows administrators to generate an optimized pickup route.

-This project was built as a lightweight Progressive Web App (PWA) using:

-- Supabase (database)
-- Leaflet (map display)
-- OpenStreetMap / Nominatim (address verification)
-- Google Maps (route navigation)
-- Vercel (hosting)
+This app allows students to request a ride to church using their phone.

+Simply scan the QR code and submit your pickup request.

 ---

-# What This App Does

-### Parent Pickup Request Page

-Parents can submit a pickup request by entering:

-- Name
-- Address

-The system automatically:

-• Suggests verified addresses while typing
-• Ensures the address is within 10 miles of the church
-• Prevents duplicate submissions
-• Stores the pickup location in the database

----

-### Admin Route Builder

-The admin page shows a live map of all pickup locations.

-Features include:

-• Live map with pickup pins
-• Automatic refresh every 10 seconds
-• "Drop Off" button for each pickup location
-• Build Route button that generates an optimized route in Google Maps

-The route begins and ends at the church.

----

 # How It Works

-### 1. Parent submits pickup request

-Parent enters:

-Name
-Address

-The system:

-1. Verifies the address using OpenStreetMap
-2. Converts it to latitude / longitude
-3. Checks if it is within 10 miles of the church
+### 1️⃣ Scan the QR Code

+Students scan the church pickup QR code using their phone camera.

-4. Saves the request to Supabase
+This opens the pickup request page.

 ---

-### 2. Admin views the route board

-The admin page loads all pending pickups from the database and displays them on a map.

-Each location includes:

-Name
-Address
-Drop Off Button
+### 2️⃣ Enter Your Information

+Fill out the form:

+• Your name
+• Your home address

+As you type your address, the app will suggest verified addresses.

+Select the correct address from the list.

 ---

-### 3. Build the route

-Click **Build Route** to generate an optimized driving route using Google Maps.

-The route includes:

-Church
-Pickup Stops
+### 3️⃣ Request Pickup
-Return to Church

-Google Maps automatically determines the fastest order.
+Tap **Request Pickup**.

+The system will:

+• Verify the address
+• Confirm the home is within 10 miles of the church
+• Save the pickup request

 ---

-# Project Structure

-church-route-pwa
-│
-├── index.html # Parent pickup request form
-├── admin.html # Admin map / route builder
-├── app.js # Parent page logic
-├── admin.js # Admin map logic
-├── README.md # Project documentation
+# What Happens Next

+Your pickup location is added to the driver's route.

+The driver can see:

+• Your name
+• Your location on the map
+• The best route to pick everyone up

 ---

-# Database (Supabase)
+# Pickup Route

-Table: `pickup_addresses`

-Columns:

-id (uuid)
-name (text)
-address (text)
-lat (float)
-lng (float)
-status (text)
-created_at (timestamp)
-dropped_at (timestamp)

-Status values:

-pending
-dropped_off
+The driver uses a route builder that:

+• Shows all pickup locations on a map
+• Optimizes the route automatically
+• Provides turn-by-turn navigation

+The route always starts and ends at the church.

 ---

-# Deployment
+# Important Notes

-Hosted using **Vercel**

-Steps:

-1. Push repository to GitHub
-2. Connect repo to Vercel
-3. Deploy automatically
+• Only submit one pickup request per house.
+• Make sure your address is correct.
+• Be ready outside when the church van arrives.

 ---

-# Map Technology
+# Technology

-Map rendering uses **Leaflet + OpenStreetMap**.

-Address verification uses **Nominatim geocoding**.

-Routing is handled by **Google Maps Directions API via URL parameters**.
+This system uses:

+• Supabase (database)
+• OpenStreetMap (address verification)
+• Leaflet (map display)
+• Google Maps (navigation)

 ---

-# Future Improvements

-Possible enhancements:

-• Draw route directly on the map
-• Number pickup stops automatically
-• Real-time pickup status board
-• SMS notifications to parents
-• Driver mobile interface
-• QR code for parents to request pickup

----

-# License
+# Purpose

-Open source for church and community use.
+This app was created to make church van pickups simple, organized, and easy for students and drivers.